Categories: Analyst Blogs

 Computer coding is no longer the realm of geeks with advanced math degrees.
 Programs are now available for kids—girls and boys—starting at the first-grade level.
 Educators can go to code.org and girlswhocode.com for classroom-based activities, guidance for teachers on how to teach coding, and suggestions for ways to get the local community involved.
 You use what you find here to encourage them—as forcefully as you like.
 Code.org has already reached 25% of US students and 10M of them are female.
 Also, check-out the Hour of Code program and a TEDx talk by Hadi Partovi, founder and CEO of code.org.

 Unfortunately, local school boards move slowly.
-It may take years to convince them that learning to speak the language of technology is as important as math and the spoken word.
+It may take years to convince them that learning to speak the language of technology is as important as taking a pronunciation training course to better your English.
 To fill the gap, each of us can get involved by starting with a few kids at a time.
 You don’t even have to know how to code.
 All you need is a few PCs or lap tops (available used), a space for kids to gather such as a church basement or community center, and someone to supervise.
 Everything else is available online from code.org and girlswhocode.com.

 As we go forward in time, I believe that those who have and have not within any culture will be increasingly defined by an ability to manipulate technology.
 Vast computing warehouses like Amazon Web Services and Google Cloud Platform are available to any one of us for the swipe of a credit card.
 All one needs to know is how to use them.